applescotch/applescotch.github.io/_drafts/secret-of-happiness.md

 ---
 layout:     post
 title:      The Secret of Happiness
-subtitle:   The secret of happiness is timelessness.
-It's both the simplest and most difficult thing imaginable.
+subtitle:   We all seek happiness, but most of us have no clue where to find it.
+It isn't to be found where most people think it is.
 categories: [philosophy, buddhism, psychology]
 author:     Lane Rettig
 date:       2020-09-20 10:16:00 -0400
 issue_id:   53
 image:      /assets/clement-chai-24lSJNnkGhA-unsplash.jpg
 imagealt:   A man fixing an old fan outside a shop in Hanoi in the evening
 imagetxt:   "Those who work with their hands, those who spend their entire lives and careers perfecting a craft, seem to know something about happiness that the rest of us don't.
+This guy gets it.
 (Photo by <a href='https://unsplash.com/@clementchai?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText'>Clement Chai</a> on Unsplash)"
 ---
 There’s a scene that I’ve remembered for many years.